-If your company is being eaten alive by creditors, come talk to us about filing a Chapter 11 bankruptcy.
+If creditors are eating your company alive, talk to us about filing a Chapter 11 bankruptcy.

-The idea behind a Chapter 11 bankruptcy is that a reorganized business will be worth substantially more than the value of the assets of the business if they were sold individually.
-Chapter 11 is a business bankruptcy that provides protections including the ability to cancel some debts, and the ability to transfer some or all of the newly reorganized company to creditors whose debts were cancelled.
-Another benefit of Chapter 11 is that jobs may be saved and the remaining creditors may have smaller losses than if the company is dismantled or liquidated.
+The idea behind a Chapter 11 bankruptcy is that a reorganized business will be worth substantially more than the value of the business’s assets.
+Chapter 11 is a business bankruptcy that provides protections, including the ability to cancel some debts and transfer some or all of the newly reorganized company to creditors whose debts were canceled.
+Another benefit of Chapter 11 is that it may save jobs, and the remaining creditors may have smaller losses than if the company is dismantled or liquidated.

 If you need some relief to get over your financial hurdles, let’s discuss your Chapter 13 bankruptcy options.